venkytv/msmtp-offline/README.md

 (This script is primarily designed for use with `mutt`, but does not have any hard dependencies on it.
 Usage instuctions below apply only to `mutt`, though.)

 * Copy the `msmtp-offline` and `msmtp-queue` scripts to any directory in your PATH
+* Create a `log` directory in your HOME, if you don't have one already.
 * Set the following lines in your `.muttrc` file:
 ```
   set sendmail = /path/to/msmtp-offline